Flora-King/Project2/README.md

 * Tested website responsiveness on different device-sizes i.e. mobile, tablet and desktop.
 * Tested the site navigation to ensure all buttons are visible, with consistent design and in working order on all pages.
 * Tested all website content to ensure it is legible and without spelling or grammatical errors.
+* Tested the 404 error page to ensure it works as expected
 * I used lighthouse analysis report [on google developer tools] to validate that accessibility and performance are good for both pages as shown below

 <img width="1098" alt="Screenshot 2023-04-01 at 11 22 00" src="https://user-images.githubusercontent.com/106548101/229280572-47d4cbfd-0837-4921-b435-c8a055b8d95b.png">